 About the Author

-His professional training and consulting company serves numerous industry associations in the areas of problem solving and liability mitigation.
-His overall experience in construction activities spans 40 years as a craftsman, contractor, consultant, educator and trainer.
+His professional training and consulting company serve numerous industry associations in the areas of problem-solving and liability mitigation.
+His overall experience in construction activities spans 40 years as a craftsman, contractor, consultant, educator, and trainer.
 He serves the Superior Court of California as a Special Master.

+Disclaimer: JDi Data’s series of ‘Views from the Expert’ blogs provide information and expanded points of interest for our clients and partners.
 These are personal blog posts.
 The opinions expressed here are the authors’ and not those of JDi Data or any other person.